Why the Natural changes of Menopause

-Walking, yoga, and other regular exercise and pelvic floor exercises may ease some of your menopause symptoms including your mood.
-In general, exercise is excellent to keep the rest of your muscles fit and active to help support your pelvic floor.
-POISE® Products offer discreet protection with 2X more absorption than Period products to help you exercise with peace of mind.
+Walking, yoga, other regular exercise and pelvic floor exercises may ease some of your menopause symptoms including your mood.
+In general, exercise is excellent to keep the rest of your muscles fit and active to help support your pelvic floor muscles.
+POISE® Products also offer discreet protection with 2X more absorption than period products to help you exercise with peace of mind.

 Keep your fluids up

-Although you may think that not drinking is going to help, it actually makes the problem worse by concentrating urine which can lead to bladder infections.
+Although you may think that not drinking is going to help, it actually worsens the problem as concentrated urine can lead to bladder infections.
 Drinking 1.5 litres, or 6-8 glasses of water a day will ensure your kidneys are well flushed and your bladder is getting proper training.

 Watch your weight

-Gaining weight can have a serious impact on your bladder and the supporting muscles of the pelvic floor.
+Gaining weight can have a serious impact on your bladder and the supporting muscles of the pelvic floor muscles.
 The fluctuating hormone levels of menopause can lead to over-eating and weight gain, so keep an eye on that waistline.